MetPX/sarracenia/doc/Hydro_Examples.rst

 NOAA CO-OPS API
 ~~~~~~~~~~~~~~~
 The National Oceanic and Atmospheric Administration Tides and Currents Department releases their CO-OPS
-station observations and predictions data through a GET RESTful web service, available at
+station observations and predictions data through a GET RESTful web service, available at `the NOAA Tides
-https://tidesandcurrents.noaa.gov/api/.
-For example, if you want to access the water temperature data
+and Currents website <https://tidesandcurrents.noaa.gov/api/>`_.
+For example, if you want to access the
-from the last hour in Honolulu, you can navigate to https://tidesandcurrents.noaa.gov/api/datagetter?range=1&station=1612340&product=water_temperature&units=metric&time_zone=gmt&application=web_services&format=csv.
+water temperature data from the last hour in Honolulu, you can navigate to `https://tidesandcurrents.noaa.gov/api/datagetter?range=1&station=1612340&product=water_temperature&units=metric&time_zone=gmt&application=web_services&format=csv`.
 A new observation gets recorded every six minutes, so if you wanted to advertise solely new data through
 Sarracenia, you would configure an sr_poll instance to connect to the API, sleep every hour, and build
 it a GET request to announce every time it woke up (this operates under the potentially misguided assumption